kamiab1/yearbookfinal/README.md

 for a full version of the code with all the npm modules please go to the link below to download the zip file

+everything was added to github instead of glitch because glicth didnt have enough memory for our project

+professor Amenta allowed us to publish our work on github so the project can be graded on the local machine

+the link below has the video of the working project and the full source code as well

 [Link to google drive for full project and video](https://drive.google.com/drive/folders/1GPh0-80xG0R-Tq1hC4BrAC-iteVMPpRq?usp=sharing)

 ### `START`